egehurturk/Banzai/docs/Installation and Quickstart.md

 $ cd Banzai
 ```

-* Install the project to local Maven repository
+* Install the project to the local Maven repository

 ```bash
 $ mvn install